Kashubians: Linguistic and cultural influences

 Between 1855 and 1900, about 100,000 Kashubs emigrated to the United States, Canada, Brazil, New Zealand, and Australia in the so-called Kashubian diaspora, largely for economic reasons.
 In 1899 the scholar Stefan Ramult named Winona, Minnesota the "Kashubian Capital of America" on account of the Kashubian community's size within the city and its activity.
 Due to their Catholic faith, the Kashubians became subject to Prussia's Kulturkampf between 1871 and 1878.
 The Kashubians faced Germanification efforts, including those by evangelical Lutheran clergy.
 These efforts were successful in Lauenburg (Lębork) and Leba (Łeba), where the local population used the Gothic alphabet.
 While resenting the disrespect shown by some Prussian officials and Junkers, Kashubians lived in peaceful coexistence with the local German population until World War II, although during the interbellum, the Kashubian ties to Poland were either overemphasized or neglected by Polish and German authors, respectively, in arguments regarding the Polish Corridor.

 During the Second World War, Kashubs were considered by the Nazis as being either of "German stock" or "extraction", or "inclined toward Germanness" and "capable of Germanisation", and thus classified third category of Deutsche Volksliste (German ethnic classification list) if ties to the Polish nation could be dissolved.
 However, Kashubians who were suspected to support the Polish cause, particularly those with higher education, were arrested and executed, the main place of executions being Piaśnica (Gross Plassnitz), where 12,000 were executed.
 The German administrator of the area Albert Forster considered Kashubians of "low value" and did not support any attempts to create Kashubian nationality.
 Some Kashubians organized anti-Nazi resistance groups, Gryf Kaszubski (later Gryf Pomorski), and the exiled Zwiazek Pomorski in Great Britain.

 When integrated into Poland, those envisioning Kashubian autonomy faced a Communist regime striving for ethnic homogeneity and presenting Kashubian culture as merely folklore.
 Kashubians were sent to Silesian mines, where they met Silesians facing similar problems.
 Lech Bądkowski from the Kashubian opposition became the first spokesperson of Solidarność.

+As a result of political mistrust and coercion to declare Polish identity many Kashubians turned away from Poland and chose opting for Germany.